Reggie Rhodes

-Reggie Rhodes (born August 29, 1980) is a former American football defensive lineman.
+Reggie Rhodes (born August 29, 1980) is an American former professional football defensive lineman.
 He was a member of the Miami Dolphins, Berlin Thunder, Los Angeles Avengers, and Columbus Destroyers.

 Career

 Rhodes attended Baldwin High School in Milledgeville, Georgia and was a student and a three-year letterman in both football and basketball.
 In football, he was a Class 4A All-State selection.
 Rhodes graduated from Baldwin County High School in 1998.
 He played at Georgia Military College in 1999 and 2000, where he was an All American defensive-lineman.
 He also won the Golden Owl's Bowl in 1999.
 He signed with Valdosta State in 2000, playing two years.
 He was a two-time All Conference player and played in the Division II National Championship in 2002.